omrdk/mem_words/README.md

 <p>For example:</p>
 Memorize = Ezberlemek

-<p>'<u>Memorize</u>' is my english word which I planned to memorize.
+<p>'<u>Memorize</u>' is my English word which I planned to memorize.
 The word of the '<u>Ezberlemek</u>' is Turkish equivalent of the word 'Memorize'.
 Like this way add your words but careful: Do not spaces at the end of words!</p>

 <p>That's all.</p>